Graduate Students

 Laura Daari is a doctoral student in the Clinical Psychology program at Simon Fraser University.
 Her research investigates how parental cognitive and emotional processes contribute to youth emotion regulation and mental health outcomes.
 She is particularly interested in developing and informing trauma-informed, evidence-based approaches that strengthen parent–child relationships and improve long-term developmental trajectories.
 She has contributed to multiple peer-reviewed publications and is the recipient of funding at the master and doctoral level through the Canadian Institutes of Health Research (CIHR).
 In addition to her research, she is involved in clinical therapy and assessment, teaching, mentorship, community leadership and is a mother to two sweet and curious little boys.

-Jesse Scott, B.A.
-(Hons)
+Jesse Scott, M.A.

 Jihanne Dumo, B.Sc.
 (Hons)